renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/actors.md

-{{Job To Be Done}}: [if the segment has already been chosen by the user, fill in with the market definition of the segment, otherwise fill in with the initial Job To Be Done]
+Job to be done: [include here the market definition of the segment, if chosen by the user, or job to be done mapped]

 Discover the actors involved in the {{Job To Be Done}} in each role below: